 The classic treadle wheel.
 I had to do some masking around the holes and the bearing that is in the arm of this wheel portion, but I used standard blue masking tape.

 Adding some artistic touches to my Singer Industrial Sewing Machine

 Initially, many treadles had a standard gold paint over the logo on the side of the treadle leg.
 I decided to do that logo in three colors using gold, silver, and copper foiling paint.
 After it had dried, I masked around the logo shape and used an automotive enamel to clear coat over the foiling paint, as it is easy to scratch off without a coating.

 Cleaning the Singer Industrial Sewing Machine Head Unit

 There are many YouTube videos on simple ways to clean vintage and antique sewing machines (VSMs).
 One of the best methods is to use original Gojo hand cleaner WITHOUT PUMICE.
-That is CRITICAL, or you'll destroy your machine's finish.
+That is CRITICAL, or you’ll destroy your machine’s finish.
 Learn this cleaning method by watching Ray Elkins in his YouTube video.
-I've included the video here for your convenience since he's willing to share the information with the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel in the Dremel to remove rust.
+I’ve included the video here for your convenience since he’s willing to share the information with the masses. :) I polished the bare metal surfaces with Simichrome Polish and a Dremel with a buffing tip, as well as a small wire wheel on the Dremel to remove rust.
 I always use TriFlow synthetic sewing machine oil to lubricate all the critical points and then original Singer Sewing Machine Oil to wipe down the body after cleaning it.